- REAL ESTATE EDUCATION

 - GIVING BACK

-The REBNY Brooklyn Retail Report—a joint effort by REBNY’s Commercial Brokerage Brooklyn and Retail Committees, steered by the Brooklyn Retail Report Advisory Group—presents a snapshot of major retail corridors in the borough.
+The REBNY Brooklyn Retail Report—a joint effort by REBNY’s Commercial Brokerage Brooklyn and Retail Committees—presents a snapshot of major retail corridors in the borough.
 Our goal is to provide a useful and reliable guide, based on actual ground floor retail asking rent information, to garner a better understanding of the Brooklyn retail leasing landscape.

-Although this report shows changes in average asking rents in most of the corridors analyzed, we must stress that a change between two consecutive periods does not necessarily indicate a change in the market.
-Such short term fluctuations may only be the result of spaces coming on or off the market.
-However, as we build historical data, we can identify long-run trends that suggest a gradual market shift.
-The median rent information, the range of rent information and this analysis of the data should help readers receive a comprehensive and accurate picture of the market in these selected corridors.
+Although this report shows changes—positively and negatively—in average asking rents in most of the corridors analyzed, we must stress that a change between two consecutive periods does not necessarily indicate a change in the market.
+Such short-term fluctuations may only be the result of spaces coming on or off the market.
+The median rent information, the range of rent information, and this analysis of the data should help readers receive a comprehensive and accurate picture of the market in these selected corridors.